-First, we suggest that reported experiences pre-2018 show that at least some HCPs actively extended the Amendment’s scope beyond that established in the case law.
-Some used the Amendment and its supporting discourses to delay treatment of miscarriage and ectopic pregnancy, to refuse care indirectly associated with abortion and to justify active, hospital-based management of labour.
-This finding is potentially an important corrective to an Irish public discourse which discussed the law only in terms of “chilling effects” on HCPs’ clinical autonomy.
-During the Repeal campaign, leading doctors repeatedly described themselves as afraid of the Amendment, and afraid of the consequences of over-stepping legal boundaries.
-An over-emphasis on “chilling effects” occludes HCPs’ authoritative everyday role in interpreting the law, and respondents’ sense that, as one put it “the doctor’s word is law”.
+First, we have suggested that reported experiences pre-2018 show that at least some HCPs actively extended the Amendment’s scope beyond that established in the case law.
+Some used the Amendment and its supporting discourses to delay treatment of miscarriage and ectopic pregnancy, to refuse care indirectly associated with abortion, and to justify active, hospital-based management of labour.
+This finding is potentially an important corrective to an Irish public discourse that discussed the law only in terms of ‘chilling effects’ on HCPs’ clinical autonomy.
+During the Repeal campaign, leading doctors repeatedly described themselves as afraid of the Amendment, and of the consequences of overstepping legal boundaries.
+An overemphasis on ‘chilling effects’ occludes HCPs’ authoritative everyday role in interpreting the law, and respondents’ sense that, as one put it, ‘the doctor’s word is law’.
 There was already evidence of expansive interpretation of the Amendment in the court archives.
 For example, it is not at all clear that the Amendment required the maintenance of a brain-dead pregnant woman’s body on life support in the interests of the fetus, as happened in one case, or the detention of a suicidal teenager who requested an abortion, as happened in another.
 This article adds to that body of evidence and demonstrates the need for further research.

-Second, we show that many women perceived the Amendment’s influence even where their HCPs did not expressly invoke it.
+Second, we have shown that many women perceived the Amendment’s influence even where their HCPs did not expressly invoke it.
 It is likely that many respondents were aware of pro-choice campaigners’ arguments about the reach and role of the Amendment and were consciously integrating them into their personal narratives.
-As one respondent put it:
+As one respondent put it,

 I am currently pregnant and every stage is filled with fraught tension that I will end up powerless at some point during my pregnancy or labour.
-I feel like I have to get everything perfectly right so I can't have my judgement questioned by medical staff later.
-I am afraid I'll end up in a coma or intensive care or dead because doctors could not choose to save my life.
-I worry that we will see something on a scan that will indicate a fatal foetal abnormality and then I'll have a legal battle on my hands at a vulnerable time.
-It's just really shit, and I am more vehement about the need for removing the 8th than ever before.
+I feel like I have to get everything perfectly right so I can’t have my judgement questioned by medical staff later.
+I am afraid I’ll end up in a coma or intensive care or dead because doctors could not choose to save my life.
+I worry that we will see something on a scan that will indicate a fatal foetal abnormality and then I’ll have a legal battle on my hands at a vulnerable time.
+It’s just really shit, and I am more vehement about the need for removing the 8th than ever before.